-2.6.2.2 Authority
+2.6.2.2 AUTHORITY

-(a) General

-The Authority is responsible for the issuance, continuation, change, suspension or revocation of aircraft maintenance licences.

-This Authority shall establish an adequate organisational structure to ensure compliance with this Part.

-(b) Resources

-The Authority shall be appropriately staffed to ensure the implementation of the requirements of this Part.
+- (a) The Authority is responsible for the issuance, continuation, change, suspension or revocation of aircraft maintenance licences. - (b) This Authority shall establish an adequate organisational structure to ensure compliance with this Part. - (c) The Authority shall be appropriately staffed to ensure the implementation of the requirements of this Part. - (d) The Authority shall establish documented procedures detailing how compliance with this Part is accomplished.

-(c) Procedures

-The Authority shall establish documented procedures detailing how compliance with this Part is accomplished.
 These procedures shall be reviewed and amended to ensure continued compliance.

-2.6.2.3 Record-keeping
+2.6.2.3 RECORD-KEEPING

-- (a) The Authority shall establish a system of record-keeping that allows adequate traceability of the process to issue, revalidate, change, suspend or revoke each aircraft maintenance licence. - (b) These records shall include for each licence:

-- 1. the application for an aircraft maintenance licence or change to that licence, including all supporting documentation; - 2. a copy of the aircraft maintenance licence including any changes; - 3. copies of all relevant correspondence; - 4. details of any exemption and enforcement actions; - 5. any report from other competent authorities relating to the aircraft maintenance licence holder; - 6. the records of examinations conducted by the Authority; - 7. the applicable conversion report used for conversion; - 8. the applicable credit report used for crediting. - (c) Records referred to in points 1 to 5 of point (b) shall be kept at least 7 years after the end of the licence validity. - (d) Records referred to in points 6, 7 and 8 of point (b) shall be kept for an unlimited period.
+- (a) The Authority shall establish a system of record-keeping that allows adequate traceability of the process to issue, revalidate, change, suspend or revoke each aircraft maintenance licence. - (b) These records shall include for each licence: - (1) the application for an aircraft maintenance licence or change to that licence, including all supporting documentation; - (2) a copy of the aircraft maintenance licence including any changes; - (3) copies of all relevant correspondence; - (4) details of any exemption and enforcement actions; - (5) any report from other competent authorities relating to the aircraft maintenance licence holder; - (6) the records of examinations conducted by the Authority; - (7) the applicable conversion report used for conversion; - (8) the applicable credit report used for crediting. - (c) Records referred to in points 1 to 5 of point (b) shall be kept at least 7 years after the end of the licence validity. - (d) Records referred to in points 6, 7 and 8 of point (b) shall be kept for an unlimited period.

-2.6.2.4 Mutual exchange of information
+2.6.2.4 MUTUAL EXCHANGE OF INFORMATION

-- (a) In order to implement the requirement of this Regulation, the authority shall participate in a mutual exchange of information with other ICAO Member States. - (b) Without prejudice to the competencies of the ICAO Member States, in the case of a potential safety threat involving several ICAO Member States, the authority shall assist in carrying out the necessary oversight action.
+(a) In order to implement the requirement of this Regulation, the authority shall participate in a mutual exchange of information with other ICAO Member States.

+(b) Without prejudice to the competencies of the ICAO Member States, in the case of a potential safety threat involving several ICAO Member States, the authority shall assist in carrying out the necessary oversight action.

-2.6.2.5 Exemptions
+2.6.2.5 EXEMPTIONS